priyanshukhati/smart-review-auth-detector/README.md

-# 🕵️‍♂️ Fake Product Review Detector
+# 🧠 Smart Product Review & Authenticity Detector

+This Streamlit app allows users to:
-This app uses machine learning to detect whether a product review is **fake or genuine**.
+- Check if a product review is genuine or fake using ML

-## 🔍 How it works:
-- You input a product name, brand, source, and review
-- The model classifies it as **Fake** or **Genuine**
-- Shows confidence score from a trained logistic regression model
+- Upload a product image to detect if it’s original or a duplicate

-## 🚀 Built With:
+## 🚀 How to Run
-- Python
-- Scikit-learn
+1. Clone this repo
+2. Install requirements: `pip install -r requirements.txt`
+3. Run: `streamlit run app.py`

+## 📂 Folder Structure

-- Streamlit
+- `app.py`: Main app
+- `model/`: Contains all trained ML models